Atlas V: Replacement with Vulcan

 In 2014, geopolitical and U.S. political considerations because of the Russian annexation of Crimea led to an effort to replace the Russian-supplied NPO Energomash RD-180 engine used on the first-stage booster of the Atlas V. Formal study contracts were issued in June 2014 to a number of U.S. rocket-engine suppliers.
 The results of those studies led to a decision by ULA to develop the new Vulcan Centaur launch vehicle to replace the existing Atlas V and the Delta IV.

 Although ULA intended to complete development of Vulcan by 2019, development took longer than expected and the first Vulcan launch was on January 8, 2024.

 In September 2014, ULA announced a partnership with Blue Origin to develop the BE-4 LOX/methane engine to replace the RD-180 on a new first-stage booster.
 As the Atlas V core is designed around RP-1 fuel and cannot be retrofitted to use a methane-fueled engine, a new first stage was developed.
 This booster has the same first-stage tankage diameter as the Delta IV and is powered by two 2400 kN thrust BE-4 engines.

-Vulcan uses the Centaur V developed for it instead of the Centaur III used on Atlas V. It also uses two, four, or six optional solid rocket boosters, called the GEM 63XL, derived from the GEN 63 solid boosters used on Atlas V.
+Vulcan uses the Centaur V developed for it instead of the Centaur III used on Atlas V. It also uses two, four, or six optional solid rocket boosters, called the GEM 63XL, developed together with the shorter GEM 63 solid boosters used on Atlas V.

 Retirement

 In August 2021, ULA announced that they are no longer selling launches on the Atlas V and they would fulfill their 29 existing launch contracts.
 They made a final purchase of the RD-180 motors they needed and the last of those motors were delivered in April 2021.
 The last launch will occur "some time in the mid-2020s".
-As of November 2025, eighteen missions have flown since the announcement, (Note: the first mission after the announcement was mission 88.
-See table for the later launches.) and eleven launches remain.
+As of July 2026, twenty three missions have flown since the announcement, (Note: the first mission after the announcement was mission 88.
+See table for the later launches.) and six launches remain, all N22 variants carrying the delayed Boeing Starliner capsule for NASA's Commercial Crew Program.